igorberdich/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first GitHub repository.

 README.md file was just commited manually.
+One more edit at GitHub